MicrosoftDocs/sql-docs/docs/integration-services/security/access-control-for-sensitive-data-in-packages.md

 ### To set or change the protection level of a package in SQL Server Data Tools

-1. Review the available values for the **ProtectionLevel** property in the topic, [Setting the Protection Level of Packages](#set_protection), and determine the appropriate value for your package.
+1. Review the available values for the **ProtectionLevel** property in the topic, [Protection Levels](#protection-levels), and determine the appropriate value for your package.

 2. In [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)], open the [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] project that contains the package.